apify/crawlee/README.md

 * ...

-In Python you can use [Scrapy](https://scrapy.org/) for these tasks, but there was no such library for JavaScript, **THE language of the web**.
+In Python you can use [Scrapy](https://scrapy.org/) for these tasks, but there was no such library for **JavaScript, the language of the web**.
+The use of JavaScript is natural, since the same language is used to write the scripts as well as the data extraction code running in browser.

-The goal of Apify SDK is to provide a toolbox for generic web scraping, crawling and automation tasks in JavaScript.
+The goal of Apify SDK is to fill this gap and provide a toolbox for generic web scraping, crawling and automation tasks in JavaScript.
 Don't reinvent the wheel every time you need data from the web, and focus on writing the code specific to the target website, rather than developing commonalities.